achmadfaizalawi/flutter_travel_ui/README.md

 3. Optimization of home page padding layout and place detail page from 40px to 30px.
 4. Changed the font family of some text on the home page and place details page.

-## Usage

-1. To enter the ticket booking menu, the user must click on the popular place image on the home page, then click the 'Book Now' button on the place detail page.
-2. To increment and decrement the booking page, users can press the '+' and '-' buttons alternately.

 ## Reference

 In the UI slicing process I took design references from: